StepanianPetros/Sorting-Algorithms/README.md

-# Sorting-Algorithms
-A collection of sorting algorithms implemented in C.

 # Sorting Algorithms in C

 This repository contains implementations of various sorting algorithms written in C. It's intended for educational purposes and practice.